-UPDATE (March 10, 2017) — Amir Sanders pleaded guilty to two counts of robbery taking property by force or threatening the use of force while armed.
+Amir Sanders pleaded guilty to two counts of robbery taking property by force or threatening the use of force while armed.
 He was sentenced to 12 years, with 7 years in the Department of Correction, 3 years in Marion County Community Corrections and 2 years on probation.
 Edward Chandler pleaded guilty to robbery and criminal confinement.
 He was sentenced to 4 years in jail, 2 years of home detention and 1 year of probation.

 LAWRENCE, Ind. – Three people were arrested after police say they held up a Village Pantry in Lawrence and shot at a BP Connect clerk in Indianapolis Sunday.

 Amir Sanders, 23, Edward Chandler, 19, and Marquette Holloway, 18, have all been charged with armed robbery, attempted armed robbery, kidnapping and criminal confinement.